 The photograph shows the Northern brick portal of the short railway tunnel carrying the Pulborough branch line to Midhurst, opened in the 1860s.
 Three lines once served the town, the others from Petersfield (LSWR) and Chichester (LBSCR).
-The map sequence shows the growth and gradual demise of the system.
+The map sequence (Figure 18) shows the growth of the system.
 This tunnel is the most substantial non designated heritage asset surviving from this phase of the town's transport history.

 The tunnel is located to the east, outside the site boundary, at the edge of a small parking area for some existing homes.
-As the heritage asset may not be seen directly from inside the site, the site is relatively unconstrained in heritage terms, but when considering the access road this heritage asset should be respected.
+As the heritage asset may not be seen directly from inside the site, the site is relatively unconstrained in heritage terms.